rabbitmq/rabbitmq-website/site/access-control.md

 the [STOMP](/stomp.html) and [MQTT](/mqtt.html)
 documentation guides.

-When default authorisation backend is used, publishing to a topic exchange or consuming from a topic is always authorised if no topic permissions are defined (which is the case on a fresh RabbitMQ installation).
-With this authorisation backend, topic authorisation as optional: you don't need to whitelist any exchanges.
-To use topic authorisation therefore you need to opt in and define topic permissions for one or more exchanges.
+When default authorization backend is used, publishing to a topic exchange or consuming from a topic is always authorised if no topic permissions are defined (which is the case on a fresh RabbitMQ installation).
+With this authorization backend, topic authorization as optional: you don't need to whitelist any exchanges.
+To use topic authorization therefore you need to opt in and define topic permissions for one or more exchanges.
 For details please see the [rabbitmqctl man page](/rabbitmqctl.8.html).

-Internal (default) authorisation backend supports variable expansion in permission patterns.
+Internal (default) authorization backend supports variable expansion in permission patterns.
 Three variables are supported: <code>username</code>, <code>vhost</code>,
 and `client_id`.
 Note that `client_id` only